Table of Contents Show

 Emerging materials like self-cleaning surfaces and noise-absorbing panels contribute to creating healthier, stress-reducing environments.
 These materials not only enhance hygiene and acoustics but also minimize maintenance, making them ideal for public and private spaces.

 Smart buildings equipped with IoT (Internet of Things) technology support mental health by adapting to user needs.
-Automated systems can adjust lighting, room temperature, and even ambient sounds based on an occupant’s real-time feedback, ensuring optimal comfort and reducing stress.
+Automated systems can adjust lighting, room temperature, and ambient sounds based on an occupant’s real-time feedback, ensuring optimal comfort and reducing stress.

 Conclusion